The Magic Before Baby: Creative Maternity Portraits | HD Family Photographer

 We aren’t talking about maternity jeans either; these are regular jeans where the fly stays open to show off the growing belly.

-Add some baby’s breath and you’ve got an ethereal portrait.
+Add some baby’s breath, and you’ve got an ethereal portrait.

-What you need:
+What you’ll need:

-Fresh flowers, we liked baby’s breath the best
+• Fresh flowers, we chose baby’s breath

-Neutral or skin colored bra if nudity isn’t an option
+• Neutral or skin colored bra if nudity isn’t an option

-Sonagram/ultrasound images
+• Sonagram/ultrasound images

 Start with simple posing.